Polymer-fullerene bulk heterojunction solar cell: Structure

 Three different schematic representations of blending electron donor and acceptor materials. (a) Bilayer representation, with efficient charge generation but poor charge transport.[10] (b) Solution processed representation, in which rapid drying leads to a randomized network of acceptor/donor blending, currently the most optimal way to blend. (c) Theoretical, ideal representation of acceptor/donor blending.

 Materials used in polymer-based photovoltaic cells are characterized by their total electron affinities and absorption power.
 The electron-rich, donor materials tend to be conjugated polymers with relatively high absorption power, whereas the acceptor in this case is a highly symmetric fullerene molecule with a strong affinity for electrons, ensuring sufficient electron mobility between the two.

 The typical structural layout of photovoltaic devices.
 Transparent, conductive ITO is applied onto glass, and a hole transport layer of PEDOT:PSS (poly(3,4-ethylenedioxythiophene)poly(styrenesulfonate)) on top of that.
 The photoactive layer is a blend of electron acceptor and donor atoms, and the cathode interlayer is a low work function metal used to lower the work function of the electrode on top to accept electrons.

 The arrangement of materials essentially determines the overall efficiency of the heterojunction solar cell.
 There are three donor-acceptor bulk morphologies: (a) the bilayer, (b) the bulk heterojunction, and (c) the "comb" structure.
 Typically, a polymer-fullerene bulk heterojunction solar cell has a layered structure.

-Working Principle

-Working principle of the Fullerene based BHJ OPVs device involves four fundamental steps namely (i) photons absorption and exciton creation, (ii) exciton diffusion and splitting at the D-A interface, (iii) charge transportation, and, (iv) charge collection.
-In a BHJ OPV device, the donor material is the one that absorbs the incoming light.
-Due to a substantial potential energy drop, the excitons must diffuse to the D-A interface, where they will be split into free charge carriers such as electrons and holes.
-There can be some limitations and losses during the device operation steps discussed above, which include absorption loss due to spectral mismatch, thermalization loss, the energy required for exciton splitting might be inefficient, charge recombination loss, etc.